apollo

 How does the drug interact with Methocel 50 mg Injection:

-Co-administration of Methocel 50 mg Injection with etanercept can increase the risk of developing serious infections.
+Co-administration of Methocel 50 mg Injection with dicloxacillin can increase the levels and effects of Methocel 50 mg Injection.
+This can increase the risk or severity of serious infections.

 How to manage the interaction:

-Although there is a possible interaction between etanercept and Methocel 50 mg Injection, you can take these medicines together if prescribed by a doctor.
-However, if you experience any symptoms such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, weight loss, red or inflamed skin, and pain or burning during urination, Consult a doctor.
-Do not stop using any medications without consulting a doctor.
+Although there is a possible interaction between Methocel 50 mg Injection and dicloxacillin, you can take these medicines together if prescribed by your doctor.
+However, if you experience any symptoms such as nausea, vomiting, mouth ulcers, paleness, fatigue, dizziness, fainting, unusual bleeding or bruising, fever, chills, sore throat, body aches.
+Consult a doctor immediately.
+Do not stop using medications without a doctor's advice.

 How does the drug interact with Methocel 50 mg Injection:

-Combine use of entecavir with Methocel 50 mg Injection may increase the effectiveness of everolimus.
+Combine use of tenofovir alafenamide with Methocel 50 mg Injection may increase the levels or side effects of tenofovir alafenamide.

 How to manage the interaction:

-Although there is a possible interaction between everolimus and Methocel 50 mg Injection, you can take these medicines together if prescribed by your doctor.
+Although there is a possible interaction between tenofovir alafenamide and Methocel 50 mg Injection, you can take these medicines together if prescribed by your doctor.
 However, if you experience any symptoms such as nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, tiredness, weakness, dizziness.
 Consult your doctor.
-Do not stop using any medications without first consulting to your doctor.
+Do not stop using any medications without consulting your doctor.

 How does the drug interact with Methocel 50 mg Injection: